kkevin821/hongxiong.github.io/_pages/Average Hazard with Survival Weights.md

 # Research Context

-We continued our study based on concept of Average Hazard with Survival Weight proposed by Uno, H., & Horiguchi, M. (2023) regarding [Ratio and difference of average hazard with survival weight: New measures to quantify survival benefit of new therapy. *Statistics in Medicine*, 42(7), 936–952.](https://doi.org/10.1002/sim.9651)
+We continued our study based on concept of Average Hazard with Survival Weight proposed by Uno, H., & Horiguchi, M. (2023) regarding [Ratio and difference of average hazard with survival weight: New measures to quantify survival benefit of new therapy](https://doi.org/10.1002/sim.9651)

 The concept of Average Hazard with Survival Weight (AH-SW) serves as a summary metric of event time distribution and will use difference in AH-SW (DAH-SW) or ratio of AH-SW (RAH-SW) to quantify the treatment effect magnitude.
 The AH-SW is interpreted as a person-time incidence rate that does not depend on random censoring.
 It is defined as the ratio of cumulative incidence probability and restricted mean survival time (RMST), which can be estimated non-parametrically.